mtomassoli/golib/README.md

 We've already seen *goForIn*.
 This time, though, it's used with a channel directly, rather than with a stream.

-*populateChan* creates a goroutine which pushes some messages onto *ch* and then closes it.
+*populateChan* creates a goroutine which sends some messages on *ch* and then closes it.
 When a channel is closed, no other data can be sent to it, so all *goForIn* reading from that channel terminate.

 ##Is Golib efficient?##